-CO URSE OBJECTIVES 1 Applications of operations research through LPP.
-2 Formulation of objective function through transportation and assignment problems.
-3 How to sequence the jobs and machines while processing and Repl machine/equipment.
-How to sequence the jobs and machines while processing and Replacement of machine/equipment.
-4 The applications of waiting line problems and operations research through DPP 5 Deterministic and stochastic models.
-CO URSE OUTCOMES Up on successful completion of the course, the student will be able to: Cognitive Level C D1 Formulate the objective function by linear programming problem and solution through various models.
-K3 C D2 Evaluate optimal solutions to the objective function with the knowledge of transportation and assignment problems.
-K3 Apply the sequencing of the jobs on a machine and items replacements K4 C O3 Apply the sequencing of the jobs on a machine and items replacements K4 Apply the principle of dynamic programming and service rate.
-K3 C
+CO URS E OBJECTIVES 1 App Applications of operations research through LPP.
+2 Forn Formulation of objective function through transportation and assignment problems.
+3 v to sequence the jobs and machines while processing and Replacement of hine/equipment.
+4 The applications of waiting line problems and operations research through DPP • 5 Dete erministic and stochastic models.
+CO URS E OUTCOMES Up on su ccessful completion of the course, the student will be able to: Cognitive Level C CO1 Formulate the objective function by linear programming problem and solution through various models.
+C CO2 Evaluate optimal solutions to the objective function with the knowledge K3 of transportation and assignment problems.
+C 03 Apply the sequencing of the jobs on a machine and items replacements K4 C 04 C 05 Apply the inventory models in balancing the stock and demand ratio for profits K3